-Appendix C: Draft One Proposed Projects

-- Map of project locations - Project 1
+Appendix C: Map of project locations proposed in original draft Project 1 proposed in original draft

 Priority Project One: Trail Reroute (removed since previous draft)

 This project was originally identified because sections of the trail have deep ruts and its proximity to drainage will result in future erosion; unsustainable trails such as this require much more maintenance and staff resources than a sustainable trail, and also results in erosion and a negative impact on the surrounding landscape.
 To construct a completely sustainable trail the entire section would need to be moved to higher ground.
 Due to public comment opposing this reroute, this project was removed from this plan.
 However, the OSD will continue to monitor the health of the trail, drainage, and surrounding vegetation annually and may determine a reroute is unavoidable.
 If that occurs, the OSD will renew discussions on a potential reroute.